microcharts-dotnet/Microcharts/README.md

 ## About

-This project are just simple drawings on top of the awesome [SkiaSharp](https://github.com/mono/SkiaSharp) library.
+This project is just simple drawing on top of the awesome [SkiaSharp](https://github.com/mono/SkiaSharp) library.
 The purpose is not to have an heavily customizable charting library.
 If you want so, simply fork the code, since all of this is fairly simple.
+Their is no interaction, nor animation at the moment.

 ## Contributions